nodejs/node/doc/api/crypto.md

 -->

 The `DiffieHellmanGroup` class takes a well-known modp group as its argument.
-Works the same as `DiffieHellman`, except that it does not allow changing its keys after creation - i.e. does not implement `setPublicKey` or `setPrivateKey` methods.
+It works the same as `DiffieHellman`, except that it does not allow changing its keys after creation.
+In other words, it does not implement `setPublicKey()` or `setPrivateKey()` methods.

 ```mjs
 const { createDiffieHellmanGroup } = await import('crypto');